SAP/cloud-sdk/STYLEGUIDE.md

 ❌ If you see the error `Module not found: Error: Can't resolve 'https' in`

 ✅ If you see the error "Module not found: "Error: Can't resolve 'https' in""

+## Use Block Quotes for Separated Error Messages

+Put error messages in block quotes when displaying them outside of a sentence.
+Follow sentence-style capitalization.

+❌

+An error like this can occur: `Module not found: Error: Can't resolve 'https' in`

+✅

+An error like this can occur:

+> Module not found: "Error: Can't resolve 'https' in"

 ## Graphical User Interface Elements